 - ¾ cup freshly grated yellow onion

-- 2 tbsp finely chopped fresh cilantro leaves
+- 2 tablespoon finely chopped fresh cilantro leaves

-- 1 tsp salt, (use more or less according to your liking)
+- 1 teaspoon salt, (use more or less according to your liking)

 - In a large mixing bowl, mix all ingredients until well combined.
 Chill for at least 10 minutes.
 Using clean damp hands, mold them into oval patties on the skewers.